How to Caption Zoom Calls on Mac (Free + Private Options)

 You're a non-native speaker

-Bottom line: Zoom's built-in captions are a solid starting point, but they only work for you, only inside Zoom, and only when the host allows it.
-If you present, translate, or want transcripts, NotchLive gives you everything Zoom's captions don't — for free.
+Bottom line: Zoom's built-in captions are a solid starting point, but they only work inside Zoom and only when the host allows them.
+If you want private captions, translation, screen-share-friendly display, or transcripts without a meeting bot, NotchLive fills the gap.

 Download NotchLive free